 - It’s environmentally friendly

-Eccotemp FVI-12-LP High Capacity Propane Tankless Water Heater – The Cheapest Option
+Eccotemp FVI-12-LP High Capacity Propane Tankless – The Cheapest Option

 When I said ‘modern-looking,’ I referred to its sleek design and the digital thermostat with temperature display.
-Similar to the Takagi water heater we mentioned before, Eccotemp FVI-12-LP is a small propane water heater that was designed for off-grid cabins and vacation homes.
+Similar to the Takagi model we mentioned before, Eccotemp FVI-12-LP is a small propane heater that was designed for off-grid cabins and vacation homes.
 The Eccotemp is actually a bit lighter than the Takagi, weighing only 33 lbs!

 Eccotemp FVI12-LP has a horizontal stainless steel vent.
 Another great thing about it is that it has manual temperature and flow controls.